IPad Mini (5th generation): Hardware

 The dimensions of the fifth-generation iPad Mini are nearly identical to the iPad Mini 4.

 It was available in three color options - Silver, Space Gray and Gold.

-It features the upgraded front camera system of the 7MP (1080p) camera used since 2016 starting with the iPhone 7 and continued with the iPhone XS, while the rear camera system continues with the older 8MP (1080p) used since the iPad Air 2 in 2014, as such, it cannot be recorded in 4K video.
+It features the upgraded front camera system of the 7MP (1080p) camera used since 2016 starting with the iPhone 7 and continued with the iPhone XS, while the rear camera system continues with the older 8MP (1080p) used since the iPad Air 2 in 2014, as such, it cannot record in 4K video.
 The iPad Mini uses a Lightning port and has a headphone jack.
 It has a True Tone display, which allows the LCD to adapt to ambient lighting to change its color and intensity in different environments.
 It also has a wide color display (Display P3 color gamut), which means it can shows more vibrant color compared to the previous generation.
 The iPad Mini 5 includes a Touch ID home button.

 The Apple A12 Bionic chip powering the fifth-generation iPad Mini has a 66% higher clock speed than its predecessor, which had a 1.5 GHz dual-core processor; (the Apple A8 in the previous generation was clocked higher than in the iPhone 6).
 The Apple A12 Bionic chip has a 2.49 GHz six-core processor.
 The fifth-generation iPad Mini is 3 × faster than the iPad Mini 4, and supports Apple Pencil (1st Generation).